emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-You can use the Explain API to see how this query is executed against OpenSearch:
+You can use the Explain API to see how this query is executed against Energe Logserver:

 ```json
 POST /_plugins/_sql/_explain